 Image by Pema Gyamtsho on Pexels

 Be sure to turn your difficulty setting to high, as this unassuming airport only has a few pilots in the world who are qualified and certified to stick the landing at Paro Airport.
+This is one of the most difficult airports to land into in the world.
 With no airport surveillance radar for guidance and a swift 45-degree drop before landing the plane on the runway, be sure to thank your pilot after this frightening flight.

 Having said that, I have flown in and out of this airport and as a passenger, it is quite amazing to see this valley and the speed with which the pilot must enter and exit the valley area.
 Also, if you fly into Paro from Delhi you will experience some amazing views of the Himalayas including Mt Everest.